-Investigations & Discipline - A central responsibility of the CPSO is to respond to concerns and to investigate complaints from members of the public about doctors in Ontario.
-If necessary, cases are referred to the Discipline Committee .
+Investigations & Discipline — A central responsibility of CPSO is to respond to concerns and investigate complaints from members of the public about doctors in Ontario.
+If necessary, cases are referred to the Ontario Physicians and Surgeons Discipline Tribunal.

 Informed and inspired by feedback from the profession and the public, the College’s direction for the next five years has been set.
 The next Strategic Plan includes a new mission, vision, strategic priorities and regulatory principles.
 This plan will guide CPSO Council, management and staff in moving forward as we continue our work to fulfill our public interest mandate.

 The planned life of the Strategic Plan will be five years, from 2020 to 2025.
 It will be reconfirmed by Council annually to guide corporate planning for the following year.
 After three years, an interim review will determine whether it remains relevant or needs to be refreshed.

 Serving the people of Ontario through effective regulation of medical doctors

 - We commit to being accountable, respectful and responsive

 - Apply a proportionate, consistent, targeted, transparent, accountable, and agile approach to all aspects of medical regulation